collabnix/dockerlabs/beginners/install/from-source/README.md

-# How to test the latest Docker Static Binaries(test Build)?
+# How to test the latest Docker Static Binaries(Test Build: Docker Release 19.03)?

+Please follow the below steps to test Docker 19.03 Beta 1 Release Build:

 ## Downloading the static binary archive.